Duy-Phuong/spring-docs/Note git/guide code/angular.md

 - Emulated là default nên bạn không cần add
 - None có nghĩ là không sử dụng View encapsulation => effect all similar tag
 - Native cũng như emaulated…

+The other components still will use it, there you still see these attributes but if you now define any styles for this component in the CSS file of this component, they will actually get applied globally and I can demonstrate this by going into this CSS file and if I change the label color and the label is in the cockpit, not in this component, to red, now you will see the label there is overwritten whilst this label of course still has its custom unique attribute, it still is a label in the end and in this server element component, we disable encapsulation.
+So there our selectors aren't changed by Angular, they don't receive their unique selector, therefore they are enforced => **NONE**

 ### 11. Using Local References in Templates